davidjbuchanan/MS4-LiveStrong/README.md

     os.environ['STRIPE_PUBLIC_KEY'] = '<upper and lowercase alphanumeric with symbols>' os.environ['STRIPE_SECRET_KEY'] = '<upper and lowercase alphanumeric with symbols>'
     ```
     - you can get the values for these from your Stripe account.
-Goto the 'Developers' section and look on 'API keys'.
-Alternatively get them from wherever you stored them for local deployment as they are the same keys.
+Goto the 'Developers' section and look on 'API keys' where they referred to as the 'Publishable key' and 'Secret key'.

 - With this all in place the app should render and accept payments.
     - `python3 manage.py runserver`.
 This may require a prefix of `sudo` if you do not have administration rights on your IDE.
     - The app should now be running on *localhost* and, when using Gitpod IDE, render an address similar to `https://8080-bce9ad25-9922-4648-b249-d83204aa0bf4.ws-eu01.gitpod.io/`.
     - All emails (e.g. authentications, transaction details) will now be sent to the development terminal.

 ### Remote Deployment